JasonAgung/tango-puzzle/tango-puzzle/README.md

 A web-based implementation of the Tango (Tangly) logic puzzle game with an intelligent solver using Constraint Satisfaction Problem (CSP) techniques.

-## 🎮 Game Overview
+## Game Overview

-Tango is a visual logic puzzle where players must fill a 6×6 grid with sun ☀️ and moon 🌙 symbols following specific rules:
+Tango is a visual logic puzzle where players must fill a 6x6 grid with sun and moon symbols following specific rules:

 - Each row and column must contain exactly 3 suns and 3 moons
 - No more than 2 of the same symbol may appear consecutively (horizontally or vertically)
 - Cells connected by = must contain the same symbol
-- Cells connected by × must contain opposite symbols
+- Cells connected by X must contain opposite symbols
 - Each puzzle has one unique solution solvable through logical deduction

-## 🚀 Features
+## Features

 - **Interactive Gameplay**: Click to cycle through sun, moon, or empty cells
 - **Multiple Difficulty Levels**: Easy, Medium, and Hard puzzles